 Why would you want a written contract of employment?
 Again, it’s to promote certainty.
 You have the right to certain basic information about pay and conditions, but if you want to be able to rely on different arrangements or “custom and practice”, you’re much better off if everything is set out in black and white in a contract of employment.

 If you’re just about to start a new job and want to be sure that you are clear what the provisions in your contract of employment mean for you, or if your employer has just asked you to sign up to new contractual provisions, Kervin & Barnes’ solicitors can review your contract of employment and advise you on anything that’s unusual or appears unreasonable.
-We have expertise in this area and in negotiating re-drafts of employment contracts, service agreements, bonus schemes, incentive plans and other side agreements.
+We have expertise in this area and it is common to negotiate re-drafts of employment contracts, service agreements, bonus schemes, incentive plans and other side agreements.
 Indeed some contracts will expressly state that the employee has taken legal advice before signing; and that is an opportunity to make sure the drafting is in your favour.

 Whether you are an employer or an employee, the team at Kervin & Barnes can help you with your contract of employment.